-To use the Score node to score new data, complete the following steps:
+To use the Score node to score new data:

 - 1. Select the Assess tab on the Toolbar. - 2.
 Select the Score node icon.
 Drag the node into the Diagram Workspace. - 3.
 Connect the Model Comparison node and the DONOR_SCORE_DATA data source node to the Score node.